bogdanbledea/python-rdf-controller/README.md

-# python-rdf-controller
+# Python RDF Controller
 The controller for a fraud detection system.

-Sends the logs to the RDF controller and stores the response in a graph store.
+This app is sending json logs to this RDF conversion service: https://github.com/bogdanbledea/python-rdf-converter and then stores the response in a graph store.